 We don’t want to waste precious time trying to define every possible thing your software will do and frankly, no one likes writing (or reading) a verbose product requirements document.

 This article will help you write a product requirements document that will be good enough to get a reasonably accurate estimate from a dev shop.
-We want to strike the right balance between being prepared and being agile.
+You can do this on your own, or by using our freely available tool to help with the process.
+For the purpose of this article, I’ll be using a ToDo app as an example project, since ToDo apps are familiar ground and common tutorials in the development sphere.
+When determining requirements, we want to strike the right balance between being prepared and being agile.
 In other words, the bare minimum effort needed to get started building a great product.

 What is a Product Requirements Document?